-Recently we chatted with Aaron Clifford, BF’s Senior VP of Marketing about the year that’s coming to a close.
+Recently we chatted with Aaron Clifford, Binary Fountain’s Senior VP of Marketing about the year that’s coming to a close.
 Here some of Aaron’s thoughts and observations on this year in healthcare marketing.
 2017 has seen continued rapid expansion of transparency and reputation management as more and more providers and companies recognize the importance of patient engagement.

 Also, we’ve continued to see content marketing take on new forms.
 From video to podcasting, rich and useful content has taken over the space once occupied by blogs that resemble press releases.

 Video is more widespread and the range of topics it’s used for has expanded.
 Following the lead of pioneers like Cleveland Clinic and the Mayo Clinic, healthcare has embraced video for engaging patients with tons of new small-scale content.

 In the past, videos tended to celebrate and spotlight the business, with ribbon-cuttings and announcements of new services.
 This year, many more health systems are creating and promoting video content that focuses on benefiting their patients.

 As smart phones, social media and live video events converge in channels like YouTube, Instagram, and especially Facebook video, the audience has expanded dramatically and enthusiastically.

 Online marketing budgets are shifting focus

 Here’s a trend that picked up in 2017, and shows every sign of accelerating in 2018: We’re seeing top of the funnel budget priorities move away from SEO and toward social advertising on channels such as Facebook, Instagram, and LinkedIn (for B2B marketing).
 With more toolsets and insights, social advertising is rising, but is still far from hitting its peak.

 New tools in customer support